aaronalbinson/fresh/src/pages/privacy-policy.md

       information in the following ways:

-      whenever you are asked to fill in a form on the website, look for the box that you can click to indicate that you do not want the information to be used by anybody for direct marketing purposes
+      Whenever you are asked to fill in a form on the website, look for the box that you can click to indicate that you do not want the information to be used by anybody for direct marketing purposes.

-      if you have previously agreed to us using your personal information for direct marketing purposes, you may change your mind at any time by emailing us at paula@freshawards.co.uk
+      If you have previously agreed to us using your personal information for direct marketing purposes, you may change your mind at any time by emailing us at paula@freshawards.co.uk